 Even the best equipment and systems still need employees and workers to run them and pick-and-pack the orders.
 With each employee hired, time is spent on safety training and specific position requirements.
 New hire training allows your employees to work cohesively on a team or crew to process, pack, and ship orders to your customers.

 Besides the initial training, what else can you do to improve your workers’ efficiency?

-Here are three simple steps to improve your warehouse workers’ efficiency and productivity, which can lower costs and boost revenues.
+Learn how to improve your warehouse workers’ efficiency and productivity in three simple steps.
+A high level of warehouse efficiency can lower costs and boost revenues.

-Every employee should receive the task and equipment training for at least one other position on the team.
-If an employee calls off work for a day or several, cross-training allows you to quickly and easily fill the void until the employee returns.
-You won’t have to contact the temp agency and wade through a stream of applications trying to find a suitable short-term replacement.
+Every employee should receive task and equipment training for at least one other position on the team.
+If an employee requires time off, cross-training allows you to easily fill the void until the employee returns.
+You won’t have to contact the temp agency or spend time trying to find a suitable short-term replacement.

 Cross-training allows you to fill-that-void with someone who:

 - Is already familiar with your products and processes

 - Doesn’t require on-the-fly training before starting work